jpesce/shite/source/notes/git-hooks.md

 we can create useful things.

 ### Example 1: Force everyone to use commitizen when commiting
 Not cool, but...
-When commiting, commitzen will help the user form a conventional commit message.
+When commiting, commitzen will open and help the user form a conventional commit message.
 Add to `.git/hooks/prepare-commit-msg`:
 ```bash
 #!/bin/sh